-Notation correction.
+Notation correction/enforcement.
 Most of the grammars found in the language documentation, have never been formally validated and are known to contain many types of errors.
 One specific category of such errors is misused notation.
 For example, in Java Language Specification [GJSB05] a grouping metasymbol (i.e., a possibility to group symbols with parenthesis) is never specified in the notation description, yet still used on several occasions.
 Changing such grammar to fit into the intended notation is in fact a notation change from the actual notation to the intended one.

 - Notation evolution.
-Notations can be considered software languages themselves, and as their design and development commence, they become a target to change.
+Syntactic notations can be considered software languages themselves, and as their design and development commence, they become a target to change.
 For example, the BNF-like notation used by the Grammar Deployment Kit (a framework for grammar maintenance and manipulation), considerably evolved since the first publication [KLV02] to the current version [Kor03].
-However, these changes are not immediately noticeable, and decorating changes (e.g., renamed nonterminals in the grammar for grammars) and conceptual changes (e.g., adding a notation for separator lists) are indistinguishable. - Mapping between notations.
-When a language engineer possesses a number of grammars (a grammarbase) in a particular notation, they may need to be mutated if there is an intention to use a particular grammarware framework (say, GDK, TXL, Rascal, SLPS) that works with a different (yet perhaps even equivalent) notation.
+However, these changes are not immediately noticeable, and decorational changes (e.g., renamed nonterminals in the grammar for grammars) and conceptual changes (e.g., adding a notation for separator lists) are indistinguishable. - Mapping between notations.
+When a language engineer possesses a number of grammars (a grammarbase) in a particular notation, they may need to be mutated if there is an intention to use a particular grammarware framework (say, GDK [KLV02], TXL [Cor06], Rascal [KSV11], SLPS [ZLS+12]) that works with a different notation (which is perhaps just as expressive).
 Bidirectionality [CFH+09] plays an especially important role here because if the grammarware framework changed the grammar, such changes will need to be propagated back to the original notation.

-Notational changes need to be propagated to different levels: parsers that used to work with the original notation; grammars of those notations that served as explanation material; the existing grammarbase.
+Notational changes always need to be propagated to different levels: parsers that used to work with the original notation; grammars of those notations that served as explanation material; the existing grammarbase.
 The solution proposed in this paper, relies on composition of a notation specification and expressing notation changes as transformations of that specification.
 These transformation steps are coupled to changes in the notation grammar (i.e., grammar for grammars) and to changes in other grammars written in the original notation.
-Although the general theory of metamodel evolution and coupled metamodel/metametamodel transformation is not at all limited to the grammarware technical space, as we know from [Wac07, CCLP11], we limit ourselves to grammar specifics.
+Although the general theory of metamodel evolution and coupled metamodel/metametamodel transformation is not at all limited to the grammarware technical space, as we know from [Wac07, CCLP11], we confine ourselves to grammar specifics and only briefly discuss similar approaches from other fields.

-The rest of the paper is organised as follows. $\S2$ introduces the notation specification and other artefacts related to it. $\S3$ considers a scenario with two notations involved in notation evolution. $\S4$ describes a study of a real case of notation evolution and explains our prototypical application of the proposed megamodel to it. $\S5$ references and discusses issues related to ours and touches on possible future explorations. $\S6$ concludes the paper by listing contributions and achievements.
+The rest of the paper is organised as follows. §2 introduces the notation specification and other artefacts related to it. §3 considers a scenario with two notations involved in notation evolution. §4 presents a real notation evolution case study and explains the prototypical application of the proposed megamodel to it. §5 references and discusses issues related to ours and touches on possible future explorations. §6 concludes the paper by listing contributions and achievements.